 Temple University Ambler has of history of farming dating back to the 1700s.
 The Pennsylvania School of Horticulture for Women — the forerunner to Temple Ambler — was a working farm.
 It wasn’t out of the ordinary to see students waking before the morning sunrise to milk the prize cows and tend to the other animals and fields.

-In 2018, farming research of an altogether different sort is taking place at Ambler.
+In 2018, farming research of an altogether different sort began taking place at Ambler.
 Students, faculty and staff continue to expand a fully developed — and constantly growing — aquaponics garden and research lab, which has taken root in the lower level of West Hall.

 Temple University Ambler Aquaponics works alongside community organizations, schools, entrepreneurs, veterans and students of all majors to "farm for our future."